All preamps have a gain control. Or do they? Floating point recording may do away with the gain control forever.

 Well that conversation was 40 years ago, and even with 24-bit recording we somehow haven't gotten away from that gain control.

 You may have noticed that your DAW uses floating point digital arithmetic to achieve an internal dynamic range of 1528 dB.
 Yes that is one thousand, five hundred and twenty-eight decibels.
-That might not be entirely achievable in practice but I'm not quite sure I would know how to test it.
+That might not be entirely achievable in practice and I'm not quite sure I would know how to test it.
 But it's a hell of a dynamic range and you would probably have to power your studio with a nuclear fusion reactor to be able to use all of it.